 This section evaluates the security and performance of SandTrap on a set of benchmarks for IFTTT, Zapier, and Node-RED.
-Appendix B reports the details of these experiments.
+The full version [2] reports the details of these experiments.
 We have studied 25 secure and 25 insecure filter code instances for IFTTT, and 10 benign and 10 malicious use cases for each Zapier and Node-RED.
 For space reasons, we report on 5 secure and 5 insecure cases for each of the TAPs: IFTTT, Zapier, and Node-RED.